pylasnier/cv/main.md

     - functions as first-class citizens and higher-order functions,
     - selection and recursion,
     - a basic type system including integers, floats, and bools (arrays are possible as indexing functions, but no polymorphism or type constructors other than function types);
-- Developed an intermediate representation (IR) that implements this language;
+- Developed an intermediate representation (IR) for this language;
 - Built a translator, including a tokeniser and a parser that produce the described IR, featuring a rich error system including type checking;
 - Packaged the whole interpreter with a simple IDE built using Windows Forms.